Max Levitas

+As part of his involvement in politics, in opposition to the British Union of Fascists, Levitas was involved in political violence as part of the Cable Street riot with the Metropolitan Police.
+As part of his involvement with the CPGB, he was a councillor on Stepney Borough Council and then Tower Hamlets London Borough Council during the 1940s.
+When division grew within the CPGB over Eurocommunism in the late 1980s, he joined the re-established Communist Party of Britain.

+Biography

 Levitas was born in the Portobello area of Dublin, where he attended St Peters' School, a son of two Yiddish-speaking Jews fleeing pogroms in Imperial Russia: Lithuanian-born Harry and Latvian-born Leah.
 Harry was prominent in the Amalgamated Jewish Tailors', Machinists' and Pressers' Union, and this led to his blacklisting by employers.
 As a result, in 1927, the family moved to Glasgow, and Max left education.

 In Glasgow, Levitas became interested in communism, and when he was sixteen, he joined the Young Communist League.
 In 1931, he moved with his family to the East End of London, and he joined his father in the clothing industry, becoming a tailors' presser.
 He became secretary of the Mile End branch of the YCL, which his younger brother Maurice also joined.

 In the East End, Levitas devoted much of his time to anti-fascism; in 1934, he was arrested for writing "all out against fascism" on three sides of Nelson's Column, having later returned to the scene to admire his work, while still carrying the paintbrush.
 In 1936, he was involved in the Battle of Cable Street, where Jewish people and socialists prevented a march of fascists through the East End.
 On his death, the Morning Star described him as the "last survivor of the Battle of Cable Street".

 The communists' other main campaign in the East End in the 1930s was against unfair rents.
 In 1939, Levitas led a four-month rent strike at Brady Street Mansions, where he lived, as did his grandmother.
 Through this, he met his future wife, Sadie Freedman.
 He continued to work in the garment trade, serving as a shop steward for the Tailors' and Garment Workers' Union.
 During World War II, he served as a fire warden.
 With Phil Piratin, he organised an occupation of the bomb shelter at the Savoy Hotel, in protest at the lack of such shelters in the East End; a few days later, the government agreed to open underground stations as bomb shelters.